Sigma-Security-Group/FriendlySnek/README.md

 All constants in `constants/debug.py` are for Adrian's personal Bot Testing Range (BTR).
 If you want the bot to work on another server you must replace all the IDs in said file.

-Run the bot by executing: `python -O main.py`.
+Run the bot by executing: `python main.py`.